 The National Safeguarding Team commissioned Becca Faal to create a suite of resources designed to enable worshipping communities to communicate with children, young people and their parents and carers about safeguarding.

 Becca Faal runs her own safeguarding consultancy Faal safeguarding and also works as a DSA in Gloucester.
-She has 15 years’ experience in a variety of safeguarding roles.
+She has 15 years of experience in a variety of safeguarding roles.

-Nationally, 90 children and young people from a range of CofE worshiping communities were consulted and contributed to the process.
+Nationally, 90 children and young people from a range of CofE worshipping communities were consulted and contributed to the process.

 The resources consist of a:

 - Safeguarding Video - 3-minute animation designed to be shown to congregations, children, young people and their parents and carers.